corsonknowles/SoloAsana/docs/DEVELOPMENT_README.md

 # Minimum Viable Product

-SoloAsana is a tribute to the amazing task management platform Asana.
-It provides a complete personal task management system, including tasks with due dates and the amazing interface that makes Asana great (hit Enter to submit task and start a new one, use Keyboard shortcuts, drag and drop).
+SoloAsana is a rapid development personal project, dedicated to the amazing task management platform Asana.
+It provides a complete individualized task management system, including items with due dates and the useful interface that makes Asana great (hit Enter to submit task and start a new one, use Keyboard shortcuts, drag and drop).

 # Even More Bonuses:
 Tab to move